joselynloera/SparkHack-2026-Track2/README.md

 Team Members: Mansi, Asma, Shradha, Joselyn, Lena

-The interface is a mobile phone which will be done using React.
-The user has the option to scroll through apps and notifications and will learn something new with each option

-The main issue is ...

-Recent, world issues

-Epstein, victim's phone, if you get text saying island,UR DONE

-Types of apps: Phones app with voicemails (missed call from caster), calender (date set, audition, flight), messages (notifications),

-Start on game, email from epstein
+The interface is a website that allows the user to select choices which influence their stress level.
+By the end of the game the user has successfully spent a day in their life and are prompted to refresh or they have reached burnout and are guided to reflect on choices that could help them avoid/treat burnout.